List of volcanoes in Mexico: Effects of volcanic eruptions on surrounding communities

 When a volcano erupts, the communities around them are affected depending on how big of an eruption occurred.
 Popocatépetl is an excellent example of the effects that volcanoes can have on a community.
 Popocatépetl is a famous volcano due to it being inactive for 50 years and coming back to life in 1994.
 Since 1994, it has been producing powerful explosions at irregular intervals.
-In 2013, It released a cloud of ash that would spread for 2 miles high over a period of several days of eruptions.
-In the city of San Pedro Nexapa, about 9.5 from the Popocatépetl, local residents were able to find small piles of ash on parts of the sidewalk.
+Over a period of several days of eruptions in 2013, it released a cloud of ash that would spew 2 miles high.
+In the city of San Pedro Nexapa, about 9.5 km (5.9 mi) from Popocatépetl, local residents were able to find small piles of ash on parts of the sidewalk.
 It is easy for ash to get picked up by the wind, and get passed around contaminating the air.
-Cars driving by pick up the ash with their exhaust, and with the volcano still erupting irregularly, ash is periodically flowing out.
+Cars driving by pick up the ash with their exhaust, and with the volcano still erupting irregularly, ash is periodically being ejected.
 Following the explosions, a total of 17 flights were canceled “due to climate conditions and in accordance with their own international policies.”
-Other effects that volcanoes can have on communities in close proximity with the base are more in danger for ash clouds, mud flow, gases, earthquakes, and tsunamis.
+Other effects that volcanoes can have on communities in close proximity with the base are increased risk for ash clouds, mud flow, gases, earthquakes, and tsunamis.
 “During volcanic eruptions and their immediate aftermath, increased respiratory system morbidity has been observed as well as mortality among those affected by volcanic eruptions.”